FAQs on How to Claim a Pension from Abroad

 More on other sites

 Reply: The foreign pension provider will send a written pension decision directly to you.
 As a rule, the pension decision is issued in the national language of the country.
-It will tell you if the pension you have applied for has been denied (and reason for denial) or granted (and date as of which the pension will be paid).
+It will tell you if the pension you have claimed for has been denied (and reason for denial) or granted (and date as of which the pension will be paid).

 The pension provider that has issued your pension decision will give you more information on the decision.